rafikkamal/vuejs-todo--traversy-media/README.txt

-Task 1 :
 Created a folder "test" using vue cli.
+The following commands are helpful.
 Commands :
 * npm -v
 * node -v